asmodehn/xest/apps/xest_clock/README.md

 Usually the timezone is unspecified (unix time), but could be somewhat deduced...

-The goal is for this library to be the only one dealing with time concerns, to free other apps from this burden.
+The goal is for this library to be the only one dealing with time concerns, in a stable and sustainable fashion, to free other apps from this burden.

 ## Demo